Creating a Carnival Budget – How to Spend Less at Brazilian Carnival

 There are basically three separate options available to budget travelers visiting carnival.
 However, I have heard of people doing some other, seriously crazy, things to avoid paying the high prices of accommodation.
 I met a couple this year that took their backpacks to the bus station and paid a dollar a day to have it all stored.
 They then took their tent out and slept on a beach they felt was hidden enough.
 For safety reasons, try to stick to one of the following options:

-Staying at a home of a local family is also a great option, and it is good way of putting money directly into the hands of the local economy.
+Staying at a home of a local family is also a great option if you can find one.
+And it is good way of putting money directly into the hands of the local economy.
 The only downside is that most of the homestays are a significant distance from the party districts.
 Money saved by staying at a homestay can easily be spent in taxi fares, although public transport is also available.
 Prices for a bed in a dorm at a homestay generally range between 20 and 40 dollars a night, private rooms between 30 and 50 dollars per person.

 Couch surfing isn’t as readily available as you might think, but is an option.
 If you’re hoping to couch surf for free you’ll need to plan well ahead, possibly as much as a year in advance.
 Some may offer you free stays, others might be looking for a little something in return.
 I met a group that had been asked to bring a laptop from Europe (since the prices are about 40% cheaper than in Brazil) in exchange for the rental of the apartment for the week.
 That being said, using the couch surfing website is a good way of finding both homestays and apartments for rent.